Karl F. and Bertha A. Fuchs Professor of German Studies and

 18th-20th century German literature, feminism and gender studies, psychoanalysis

 408A Lattimore Hall

 Susan Gustafson's areas of research include 18th-20th century German literature, aesthetic theory, family fantasies, gender studies, psychoanalysis, feminism, Lessing, Goethe, Moritz, Kleist, Hoffmann, Poe, Kafka, Freud, Kristeva and Foucault.
 She has explored the representation of absent mothers and orphaned fathers in Lessing’s dramas to illustrate the fundamental deep structures informing his aesthetic and dramatic production and to demonstrate that the missing mother is actually not absent, but plays a central role in Lessing’s literary work.
 Gustafson has also published extensively on Goethe.
 Her book length study of German Classicism demonstrates in contrast to Foucault’s theories how 18th century poets—and particularly Goethe—were establishing their own poetry of same-sex identity and desire.
-Gustafson is now working on a book-length study, Family Fantasies, which outlines literary representations of families based on love, including families with two fathers, two mothers, and adopted children as a counter discourse to the aristocratic and civil notions of father-dominated and economically determined families that prevailed during his time period.
+Gustafson is now working on a book-length study, Families of the Heart, which outlines literary representations of families based on love, including families with two fathers, two mothers, and adopted children as a counter discourse to the aristocratic and civil notions of father-dominated and economically determined families that prevailed during his time period.
 Gustafson’s fourth book, which is in progress, is a translation of Goethe’s plays, Stella: A Play for Lovers, and Stella: A Tragedy.